 III.11.
-The risk that a transaction with instruments based on commodities and their resources on the Earth's surface may be limited.
-In a situation of weather- related events or geopolitical changes of the available resources of the goods, their price may be subject to rapid fluctuations.
+The risk that a transaction with instruments based on commodities

+Goods are characterized by above-average volatility, higher than that observed for any other assets.
+This variation stems from the fact that the goods are not always easy to store, they are subject to rapid decay, and their resources on the Earth's surface may be limited.
+In a situation of weather-related events or geopolitical changes of the available resources of the goods, their price may be subject to rapid fluctuations.
 Changes in the availability of the goods may also result in a change to characteristics of a given commodity futures rates, especially normal changes occurring in a given commodity from contango to backwardation and vice versa.
 For the reasons mentioned above, instruments based on commodities should be subject to specific risk analysis by the Client.